 1st Exemplary Ogiz RSFSR Typography Workshop of the Poligrafkniga Trust, Moscow

-1st Exemplary Ogiz Typography Workshop was located in Moscow at 28 Valovaia Street.
-Prior to its nationalization, this printer was the Sharapov-Sytin Partnership.
-Ivan Dmitrievich Sytin (1851-1934) was the son of a peasant and he opened a small print shop in Moscow using a single press.
-By the start of the 20th century, Ivan Sytin's printing business (at Valovaia and Piatnitskaia streets) was the largest private printing company in tsarist Russia.
-Around 1918, the Bolsheviks nationalized his shop and also commandeered the Royal Print Yard.
-They transformed the Yard into Gosizdat (State Publishing House).
-The 1st State Typo-lithography then became the “1st Exemplary Printing Workshop" and it was a Gosizdat contract printer.
-In 1931, the 1st Exemplary Gosizdat Printing Workshop was placed under Ogiz, the state publishing entity.
+1st Exemplary Ogiz RSFSR Typography Workshop of the Poligrafkniga Trust was located in Moscow at 28 Valovaia Street.
+Historically, the workshop began as the Sharapov-Sytin Partnerhip in the era prior to the Russian Revolution.
+Ivan Dmitrievich Sytin (1851-1934) was the son of a peasant.
+He opened a small print shop in Moscow using a single press and by the start of the 20th century his printing business (at Valovaia and Piatnitskaia streets) was the largest private printing company in tsarist Russia.

-After World War II, this printing workshop was re-named in honor of Andrei Zhdanov (the deceased Soviet political leader) and it was placed in the Glavpoligrafizdat Trust (Main Administration for Matters of Polygraphic Industry Publishing and Book Selling).
+After World War II, the 1st Exemplary was named in honor of Andrei Alexandrovich Zhdanov (1896-1948), a deceased Soviet political leader.
+It was placed in the Glavpoligrafizdat Trust (Main Administration for Matters of Polygraphic Industry Publishing and Book Selling).
 The trust was formed in 1949 to oversee printing, publishing and the retail book trade in the USSR.